c-fs/cfs/README.md

 ## Dependencies

-cfs depends on GF-complete and Jerasure for earsure coding.
+cfs depends on GF-complete and Jerasure for erasure coding.

 To install GF-complete, see https://github.com/c-fs/gf-complete